tevuore/dax64/README.md

 For Ubuntu based: sudo apt install vice.
 Other environments: https://vice-emu.sourceforge.io/index.html#download

-In addition you need ROM files.
+In addition you need ROM files as they are not included in Linux package.

-* TODO reference to instructions
+Read `/usr/share/doc/vice/README.ROMs` or similar location depending on your distribution.

 # Building dax64

+First you need to download dependencies with `dart pub get`.

+Then you need to download opcodes using `dart run bin/download_opcodes.dart`.

 First you need to generate model classes from json, run `dart run json_to_model .`

 The json_to_model uses flutter foundation package which is not available in plain Dart.
 Replace flutter foundation import with meta package in generated files.

+Finally if you prefer binary you can compile it `dart compile exe bin/dax64.dart` but using `dart run` works fine.

 # Running tests